harness/developer-hub/docs/platform/settings/clock-sychronization.md

 sidebar_position: 2
 ---

+This topic provides recommended settings for Network Time Protocol (NTP).

 As per [ISO/IEC 27001-A.12.4.4 clock synchronization](https://www.isms.online/iso-27001/annex-a/8-17-clock-synchronisation-2022/):

-"The cloud service provider should provide information to the cloud service customer regarding the clock used by the cloud service provider's systems, and information about how the cloud service customer can synchronize local clocks with the cloud service clock."
+"_The cloud service provider should provide information to the cloud service customer regarding the clock used by the cloud service provider's systems, and information about how the cloud service customer can synchronize local clocks with the cloud service clock._"

 - **Control:** Clocks in all related information management systems should be integrated into a single reference time source for an organization.

 - **Implementation:** A standard reference time should be defined for use inside the organization.

-## Recommended NTP configuration for Delegate
+## Recommended NTP configuration for Harness Delegate

 - Use your local NTP server
 - Use [Google Public NTP](https://developers.google.com/time)